 Even if a Goldendoodle gets along with cats, be careful as things can turn sour after many peaceful years due to dormant natural instincts resurfacing.

-Though dogs have long been mollycoddled pets who no longer need to hunt in order to eat, they still possess natural instincts to prey upon smaller animals.
+Though dogs have long been mollycoddled pets and no longer need to hunt in order to eat, they still possess natural instincts to prey upon smaller animals.
 A cat is naturally one of these.

 The Golden Retriever was bred and trained to retrieve shot waterfowl for hunters.
 They have the ability to bring back shot birds in their mouths without damaging them.